-3. If management allocated shared operating expenses, inquire of management as to whether (1) the operating expenses are split between direct and shared costs; (2) shared costs were allocated across modes, services types, and functions; (3) the allocation was documented in the crosswalk or other supporting documentation; and (4) the driving variables used are updated annually.
+If management allocated shared operating expenses, inquire of management as to whether (1) the operating expenses are split between direct and shared costs; (2) shared costs were allocated across modes, services types, and functions; (3) the allocation was documented in the crosswalk or other supporting documentation; and (4) the driving variables used are updated annually.

+Metro Mobility has only one mode/type of service, demand response.
 We inquired of management and were informed that management allocated shared operating expenses.
-The (1) shared operating expenses were split between direct and shared costs; (2) shared costs were allocated across modes, services types, and functions; (3) the allocation was documented in the crosswalk; and (4) the driving variables used were updated for 2018.
+The (1) shared operating expenses were split between direct and shared costs; the (2) shared costs were allocated across functions; (3) the allocation was documented in the crosswalk; and (4) the driving variables used were updated for 2018.

-Except as identified in procedure 3.C.2., no other exceptions were found as a result of the procedures performed, as noted above, related to the NTD Form F-30, Operating Expenses.
+No exceptions were found as a result of the procedures performed, as noted above, related to the NTD Form F-30, Operating Expenses.